 - Attendance at the Placement Information Session held in September during the Research and Professional Practices Seminar

 - Submit an initial “working draft” of your Placement Proposal to your York Faculty Supervisor for feedback.
-This proposal should include (1) a clear description of the project, its purpose; (2) a schedule of meetings with your York Faculty Supervisor (after 30 hours, 50-60 hours, and 80-90 hours); (3) a schedule of meetings with your On-site Supervisor (with whom you must work closely).
+This proposal should include (1) a clear description of the project, its purpose; (2) a proposed schedule of meetings with your York Faculty Supervisor; (3) a proposed schedule of meetings with your On-site Supervisor (with whom you must work closely).
 Your proposal must also include a clearly outlined (4) Academic Component, which will ensure your practical experience is matched by intellectual reflection and critique.

 - Once your Faculty Supervisor has reviewed your Placement Proposal, you will send your revised draft to your On-Site Supervisor.